gardener/etcd-druid/docs/development/raising-a-pr.md

 * Create *Work In Progress [WIP]* pull requests only if you need a clarification or an explicit review before you can continue your work item.
 * Ensure that you have rebased your fork's development branch with `upstream` main/master branch.
 * Squash all commits into a minimal number of commits.
-* Fill in the PR template with appropriate details and provide the link the `Issue` for which a PR has been raised.
+* Fill in the PR template with appropriate details and provide the link to the `Issue` for which a PR has been raised.
 * If your patch is not getting reviewed, or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment.

 ## 05-Post review